Elizabeth Fiedler

 Elizabeth A. Fiedler (born July 18, 1980) is an American politician who serves as a Democratic representative for the 184th district of the Pennsylvania House of Representatives.

 Early life and career

-Fiedler was born on July 18, 1980, in Bloomsburg, Pennsylvania.
+Fiedler was born on July 18, 1980, in New York and as a young child moved to Bloomsburg, Pennsylvania.
 Her parents were a middle school teacher and a high school teacher.
+She attended Bloomsburg public schools from kindergarten through her school graduation.
 Fiedler received a bachelor's degree in international relations at Bucknell University in 2002, and then worked at various restaurants in Philadelphia for six years.
 In 2008, she began working as a public radio reporter for WHYY, the NPR affiliate in Philadelphia.
-Fiedler was also President of the Board of Governors of the Pen & Pencil Club in 2014, a press club.
+Fiedler was also President of the Board of Governors of the Pen & Pencil Club, a press club, in 2014.

 Pennsylvania House of Representatives

 Fiedler's campaign platform focused on Medicare for All, increased public education funding, and environmental regulations on oil and gas companies.
 She won the nomination with almost 51% of the vote in a 4-way race in the 2018 Democratic primary, and did not face a Republican challenger in the general election.
 Fiedler has been endorsed by numerous labor unions including the Philadelphia Federation of Teachers, AFSCME, UNITE HERE, Teamsters BMWED, PASNAP, various environmentalist groups, the Pennsylvania Working Families Party, and the Democratic Socialists of America.